-Social and political issues are moving front and center in the boardroom as employees, customers, investors, and stakeholders sharpen their scrutiny of a company's public positions - or silence.
-When should a CEO speak out on controversial issues, if at all, and what are the potential consequences?
+Polarising social and political issues are moving front and centre in the boardroom as employees, customers, investors, and stakeholders sharpen their scrutiny of a company's public positions-or silence.
+When should a CEOspeak out on controversial issues, if at all, and what are the potential consequences?

 Consider what role the board should play in establishing parameters for the CEO as the voice of the company.
-Some boards have written policies; others have an informal understanding that the CEO will confer with the board chair before speaking on a controversial issue.
+Some boards have written policies; others have an informal understanding that the CEO will confer with board leadership before speaking on a controversial issue.
 Some companies have crossfunctional management committees to vet issues on a case-by-case basis to determine when speech is appropriate.